Red Tent Ontario

 What else do you offer?

-When we return to in-person events, we offer RITES OF PASSAGE ceremonies such as Croning, Queening (age 50), Menopause, Motherhood, and Menarche (first blood).
+We offer RITES OF PASSAGE ceremonies such as Croning, Queening (age 50), Menopause, Motherhood, and Menarche (first blood).

 We hold talking circles, healing circles, drumming circles, fire ceremonies and other rituals.